Cldwlkn13/trumps/README.md

     - When the user is active on the site
     - Then all features are available and work correctly

-As a user, I want to know my best score recorded
+#US008 As a user, I want to know my best score recorded

-    - Given the user has completed a game of Trumps
+    - Given the user is playing a game of Trumps
-    - When the user views their best score in the header element
+    - When the user searches for their best score
-    - Then the best score recorded on their browser session is shown
+    - Then the best score is shown to them

-As a user, I want to know the game state while playing
+#US009 As a user, I want to know the game state while playing

     - Given the user has started a game of Trumps
     - When the user views the page
     - Then the latest game state (player cards remaining, score, etc) is clear to them

-As a user, I want to be able to start a new game at any point
+#US010 As a user, I want to be able to start a new game at any point

     - Given the user has navigated beyond the landing-card
     - When a user wishes to start a new game